PapenfussLab/gridss/Readme.md

 If those options fail, your remaining options are:
 * Reduce number of worker threads.
 A large number of input files being processed in parallel results in a large number of files open at the same time.
 * Increase the chunk size.
 The default chunk size is 10 million bases.
 This can be increased by adding a `chunkSize=100000000` line a `gridss.properties` file and adding `CONFIGURATION_FILE=gridss.properties` to the GRIDSS command line.
 Note that this will increase the number of bases processed by each job thus reduce the level of parallelisation possible.
+* As a last-ditch effort, you can keep rerunning GRIDSS until it completes.
+If you are using the default entry point of `gridss.CallVariants` and have `-Dgridss.gridss.output_to_temp_file=true`, then you can rerun GRIDSS and it will continue from where it left off.
+Assuming it doesn't keep dying at the same spot, it will eventually complete.

 ### Reference genome used by _input.bam_ does not match reference genome _reference.fa_.
 The reference supplied must match the reference used for every input.